Skip to main content

 Physics testing

-Full-coverage equipment performance evaluations — dose, image quality, and safety — formatted for the accrediting body.
+Full-coverage equipment performance evaluations — dose, image quality, and safety — formatted to the relevant ACR accreditation program.

 Clinical image review

-Medical-physicist review of clinical images against accreditation quality standards, with actionable protocol feedback.
+Medical-physicist review of clinical images against ACR quality standards, with actionable protocol feedback.

 Protocol development